wmcorless/kema/doc/docker-masternodes.md

 Copy the container label for masternode and place it in the line below:

     docker commit [container label] masternode

 Now list docker images with:

     docker images

-copy the tag for the id for masternode and place it in the line below:
+Copy the tag for the id for masternode and place it in the line below:

     docker image tag [id] localhost:5000/masternode Now we push and pull it: